top of page

 A(to fellow audience members): Awake, ye sons of Spain! awake!

 C: My Lord - Mr. Hobhouse!! - the war-song is heard in Andalusia's opera boxes!
-Your regimentals can't save you now (throws oranges at swordsmen)
+Your regimentals can't save you now, hurry for god's sake! (throws oranges at swordsmen)

 H: Perchance our passage to Gibraltar awaits without?!
 Holy hell!! - Byron - we must make haste!